thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 ````

 &mdash;will ask `@question` which view should be rendered by calling `to_partial_path`.
-As subclasses of `ActiveRecord::Base`, our `Question` subclasses will return a
+As subclasses of `ApplicationRecord`, our `Question` subclasses will return a
 path based on their class name.
 This means that the above line will attempt to
 render `open_questions/_open_question.html.erb` for an open question, and so on.